Services for teaching staff

 The Learning Support team have extensive experience designing online learning activities to meet the needs of your students and your curriculum.

-A new web series Library Bites for Teaching was launched in 2020.
-Check out our upcoming schedule or watch past sessions and find out how our services can assist with teaching across the University.
+Library Bites for Teaching is an online series for teaching staff.
+Find out how our services can assist with teaching across the University.